Lizajgray/frontend-javascript-exercises/10-loops/00-looping-over-arrays/README.md

 - Complete the `addIndex` function.
 This function should:
     - create and return a new array of all inputs as strings
-    - each of the new strings should start with "[index] is [data element at index]"
+    - each of the new strings should start with "[index] is [element at index]"

     For example: